ros-drivers/rosserial/rosserial_vex_v5/README.md

 cd ..; catkin_make; catkin_make install
 ```

-Next, generate a PROS project, which has the code that runs on the Cortex.
+Next, generate a PROS project, which has the code that runs on the Robot Brain.
 The project can exist anywhere (it does NOT need to be inside the ROS workspace).

 ```bash